Everything You Need to Know About Fragmented Sleep

 What Are The Causes Of Fragmented Sleep?

-1. Mental: Overthinking, anxiety and depression can cause restlessness in a person and be possible reasons for sleeplessness.
+1. Mental: Overthinking, anxiety, and depression can lead to restlessness and serve as potential causes of sleeplessness.

 Also Read: Why should you consume melatonin gummies